ethstorage/ethstorage-doc/es-node/mining.md

 For each Ethereum slot, storage providers specified by their miner address are allowed to randomly sample encoded blobs up to a fairly large number of times, with each sampling corresponding to a hash candidate.

-If a hash candidate satisfies the difficulty condition specified in the storage contract, it represents a valid mining solution, similar to proofs of work algorithms.
+If a hash candidate satisfies the [difficulty](/es-node/core-concept/mining-diff.md) condition specified in the storage contract, it represents a valid mining solution, similar to proofs of work algorithms.
 At this stage, the node will generate two proofs: an inclusion proof that verifies the sample's presence in the randomly selected blob using KZG commitment, and a zero-knowledge proof that confirms the accurate application of the mask to encode the blob.

 The storage provider can then submit the proofs to the storage contract on Layer 1 in a standard Ethereum transaction.
 If the proofs are verified successfully by the contract, the storage provider collects the storage rental fees for all blobs stored since their last submission.
+Refer to [this section](/es-node/core-concept/storage-fee-and-reward.md#fee-distributor) for the details of the distribution of storage fees.

 Finally, the difficulty parameter is adjusted for each submission, similar to the Ethereum difficulty adjustment algorithm.